myokoym/grnlip/README.md

     $ grnlip groonga ~/.milkode/db/milkode.db

-Then, REPL by Readline for Groonga is started.
+Then, REPL by Readline for Groonga is started:

+    > status

+And, you can use pretty-print:

+    > pp status

 ## Development